LamaCorp/graphalama/README.md

 ## Customisation

-Before knowing how to cutomise your widgets so they match your style, we have to understand what *is* a widget.
+Before knowing how to customise your widgets so they match your style, we have to understand what *is* a widget.
 A widget is made of three things:
  - a **Shadow**: optional, it provides a nice depth to our application and accentuate our widgets
  - a **Shape**: defines the shape of the background.
 It also defines the borders, the size and where you can click/select the widget.
 To list a few common: Rectangle, Circle, RoundedRect...